xanmoy/goget/README.md

 ## Installation

-To build and use GoPM, follow these steps:
+To build and use GoGet, follow these steps:

 1. **Clone the repository:**